ProjectsGm2/Gm2-Wordpress-Suite/README.md

 root directory.
 You can change this location by setting the `gm2_sitemap_path` option on the **SEO → Sitemap** settings page.

+Use the `gm2_sitemap_max_urls` option to limit how many URLs are written to each sitemap file.
+When a file reaches this number the plugin creates additional files like `sitemap-1.xml` and `sitemap-2.xml` and updates the index at `sitemap.xml`.

 ## Bulk AI for Taxonomies

 The **Bulk AI Taxonomies** page under **Gm2 → Bulk AI Taxonomies** lists terms